vecf/urWu8Snake/README.md

 # urWu8Snake
-This repo contains a derivative of snake from the tiny e-book ["Easy 6502"](https://skilldrick.github.io/easy6502/)  <em>by</em> <a href="https://twitter.com/skilldrick">Nick Morgan</a>, used and under <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>.
+This repo contains a derivative of snake from the tiny e-book ["Easy 6502"](https://skilldrick.github.io/easy6502/)  <em>by</em> <a href="https://twitter.com/skilldrick">Nick Morgan</a>, used and licensed under <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>.
+The game is presented in [here](https://skilldrick.github.io/easy6502/#snake).

-It contains a modified version of the game presented in [this](https://skilldrick.github.io/easy6502/#snake) section.
 I fully enjoyed and recommend working through it!

-I created a modified version of the game to test my understanding and unknowingly ended up conveying a message: "You are what you ate".
+This modified version was made for fun and to learn.
+In addition, it contains an accidental message: "You are what you ate".

 ## Viewing the original version
 - Open the link above.